+Cayman Islands

-Cayman Islands 98-1557361 (State or other jurisdiction of incorporation or organization) or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 150 North Riverside Plaza, Suite 5200 Chicago, Illinois (Address of principal executive offices) 60606 (Zip Code) (312) 705-2786 one number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-half of one redeemable warrant LNFA.U The New York Stock Exchange Class A Ordinary Shares included as part of the units LNFA The New York Stock Exchange Warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 LNFA WS The New York Stock Exchange Check whether the issuer (1) filed all reports required to be filed by S period that the registrant was required to file such reports), and (2) has indicate by check mark whether the registrant has submitted electron Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 may $\S 28.5$ No $\S 29.5$ s been subject to such filing requirement nically every Interactive Data File requ s for the past 90 days.
-Yes ☐ No ☒ ired to be submitted pursuant to Rule 405 of Indicate by check mark whether the registrant is a large accelerated emerging growth company.
-See definitions of "large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registror revised financial accounting standards provided pursuant to Section transition period for complying with any new ndicate by check mark whether the registrant is a shell company (as d lefined in Rule 12b-2 of the Exchange A ct).
-Yes ⊠ No □ As of November 12, 2021, there were 17,250,000 Class A ordinary s ssued and outstanding. shares, \$0.0001 par value and 4,312,500 Class B ordinary shares, \$0.0001 par value,
+(State or other jurisdiction of incorporation or organization)

+150 North Riverside Plaza, Suite 5200 Chicago, Illinois (Address of principal executive offices)

+(Issuer's telephone number, including area code)

+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-half of one redeemable warrant LNFA.U The New York Stock Exchange Class A Ordinary Shares included as part of the units LNFA The New York Stock Exchange Warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 LNFA WS The New York Stock Exchange

+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆

+As of December 8, 2021, there were 17,250,000 Class A ordinary shares, \$0.0001 par value and 4,312,500 Class B ordinary shares, \$0.0001 par value, issued and outstanding.

+98-1557361 (I.R.S.
+Employer Identification No.)

+60606 (Zip Code)

+to

+Securities registered pursuant to Section 12(b) of the Act: